hldm-br-net/discordbot-modular-js/README.md

-# Discord bot made for HLDM-BR.NET community.
+# Multi-purpose bot made for HLDM-BR.NET community.

 Yet another modular discord bot made in NodeJS, written for use with HLDM-BR.NET servers.